Shoes for lifting: what is the best Shoe for training in the gym

 The second benefit for the Olympic lifting shoe is the solid firm sole.
 When you try to lift something heavy or create power, having a soft, squishy cushion under your foot makes it really hard to generate that force.

 *If your goal is weightlifting then that’s great, but for most team and ball sport athletes chasing extra knee flexion and the extra quad load is rarely the goal (these athletes tend to lack glutes, not quads).

 Chuck & Van

 Another great option to provide a firm base and remove the squishiness of a normal sneaker is something like a Converse Chuck Taylor or Van’s shake shoes.
-These guys as a bonus to being solid and stable are also pretty close to zero drop, so they’re a great option for Corelifting and deadlifting or just as a general all-round gym lifting shoe.
+These guys as a bonus to being solid and stable are also pretty close to zero drop, so they’re a great option for deadlifting or just as a general all-round gym lifting shoe.

 Another option in the zero drop category is a barefoot or a minimalist shoe, something like the Vivo barefoot.
 Just like a Chuck Taylor and the Olympic lifting shoe a minimalist shoe doesn't have foam or cushioning to squish around on your foot.
 Most of them also have super thin sole, which allows you to feel and grip the ground allowing the intrinsic muscles of your foot to go to work.
 The other benefit is the wide toe box allows your toes to spread, increasing stability and control.

 Because Vivo’s are so lightweight and flexible, they won’t get in the way of natural or unusual movements like crawling and Turkish Get-Ups either.